kamaludu/bash4llm/PROVIDERS.md

 ## 3. Provider Interface

-The GroqBash core interacts with providers through dedicated functions.
+The Bash4LLM core interacts with providers through dedicated functions.
 To be considered valid by the interface validator, a provider **must implement the two main functions** (non-streaming), while streaming and model refreshing functions are treated as optional integrations.

 ---